 By Elizabeth Akincilar, MSPT, Cofounder, PHRC Merrimack June is Men’s Health Awareness Month and it’s an important reminder of the need to prioritize preventative care and wellness for all.
 According to the U.S. Department of Health and Human Services, men are more likely to experience serious health problems such as heart disease, stroke, lung cancer, diabetes, suicide, substance abuse …

-A Kenyan Pelvic Health Physical Therapy School Scholarship
+A Kenyan Pelvic Health Physical and Occupational Therapy School Scholarship

 By Elizabeth Akincilar, MSPT, Cofounder, PHRC Merrimack The Jackson Clinics Foundation was formed in 2012 to fund educational efforts in East Africa.
 To date the foundation has sent over 100 faculty members from their clinics and from around the country to teach in east and central Africa.
-Some of the best and brightest physical therapists in the United States have …
+Some of the best and brightest physical and occupational therapistss in the United …

 Why Do Men Develop Penile Pain?
 Plus video resources!